Bioregional Assessment Programme

 These projects were established in 2012, commenced 1 July 2013, and are due for completion by 30 June 2016.

-Geoscience Australia is leading the Lake Eyre Bioregional Assessment, and guiding the geological and hydrogeological aspects of all other bioregional assessments.
+Geoscience Australia is leading the Lake Eyre and Gippsland Basin Bioregional Assessments, and guiding the geological and hydrogeological aspects of all other bioregional assessments.